Explorer (film): Box office

-Explorer was released to theatres on July 14, 2022.
-It was released to video on August 30, 2022.
+Explorer was released to theatres on 14 July 2022.
+It was released to video on 30 August 2022.

 Critical reception

+On Rotten Tomatoes the film has a 100% rating based on reviews from 16 critics.
+On Metacritic it has score of 81 out of 100 based on reviews from 5 critics "universal acclaim".

-The film holds a metacritic score of 81 denoting reviews as "universal acclaim" which includes a 3 star review by Cath Clarke for the Guardian and a 5 star review by Robbie Collin for the Telegraph.
+It has a 3 star review by Cath Clarke for the Guardian and a 5 star review by Robbie Collin for the Telegraph.
+Wendy Ide of The Observer gave the film a rating of 4 stars out of 5, which was higher than the rating awarded by the sister paper the Guardian.
+She called the film a "compelling portrait" of the subject.

 Empire contributor Ian Freer gave a 4 star rating, writing "If it adds little in the way of dissenting voices or a different viewpoint, Explorer tells the tale of a remarkable, stranger-than-fiction life and emerges as an affecting, entertaining portrait of a true eccentric".
 Nell Minow for RogerEbert.com gave the film a 3.5 star rating writing that the "organization of the film is distracting" however the subject is "never less than enthralling".